ArthropodAssault/PureCrystal-1.1/README.md

 The Kanto gym leaders all have their pokemon's levels increased to create a more normal level curve.

 Bruno's onix is now a steelix.
 It's moveset is unchanged - it uses earthquake, rock slide, sandstorm, and bind.

-All of Brock's pokemon are fully evolved.
-IE - he now uses golem, rhydon, and steelix instead of graveler, rhyhorn, and onix.
-Their movesets are unchanged.

 Cannon Move changes:
 =============